Hit by three bullets on the chest, one on the arm: How Vikas Dubey was killed

 Kanpur, July 10: Vikas Dubey was hit by four bullets in retaliatory firing by Uttar Pradesh State Task Force members, who tried to stop him from fleeing.

-He had three bullet injuries on the chest and one in the arm, Dr. R B Kamal, the principal of Kanpur's LLR Hospital said while being quoted by ANI.
-Further he also said that the condition of the three injured police personnel was stable.
+He had three bullet injuries on the chest and one in the arm, Dr R B Kamal, the principal of Kanpur's LLR Hospital said while being quoted by ANI.
+Further, he also said that the condition of the three injured police personnel was stable.

 He was shot dead, when he was trying to escape, following an accident involving one of the vehicles of the Special Task Force (STF), which was bringing him back to UP from Madhya Pradesh, where he was arrested on Thursday.